thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

 1. In the Software repository page, click Add software at the right of the top menu bar.
 2. In the resulting dialog box,
-   - to add a new software, enter a name for the software (and confirm it by clicking Create new in the resulting window), a description and its version (all required).
+   - to add a new software, enter a name for the software (and confirm it by clicking Create new in the resulting window), a description and its version.
-   - to add a new version, select the software for which you want to add a new version from the dropdown list in the Software field and enter a version and plugin type as **version::apt** (In the picture below the version is empty)
+   - to add a new version, select the software for which you want to add a new version from the dropdown list in the Software field and enter a version and plugin type as **version::apt** (In the picture below the version is empty and are optional)
 3. Optionally, you can define the device type filter when adding a new software.
 4. Either upload a binary from the file system or specify a URL from where the software can be downloaded.
 As of now thin-edge does not support both the options.
 So, select the **Provide a file path file path** option and give an **empty space**.